4 steps to creating a high-rise building maintenance plan

-Creating and executing a comprehensive building maintenance schedule for your high-rise community should be a top priority for your board and property management company.
+Creating and executing a comprehensive building maintenance plan for your high-rise community should be a top priority for your board and property management company.
 The benefits of proactive building maintenance are countless, from preventing the premature breakdown of mechanical systems to prolonging the useful life of your community’s assets and predicting potential repairs or replacements.

 All of this contributes to a more accurate budget for your community high-rise.
 By having an accurate list of repair costs and life spans of assets, your board members and management team are better prepared to anticipate and fund necessary capital projects.
 This also helps the property have an updated reserve study that details the maintenance and replacement schedule for the building’s assets.